datacentricdesign/iob22/assignments/07-shared-pomodoro/step2.md

 [Check the code on Replit](https://replit.com/@IO1075/07-shared-pomodoro-step2-3)

-We are ready to connect the state machine to a web interface.
+Now that we have state machine have implemented for our code, We are ready to connect this state machine to a web interface.

 [Next: Step 3 - Web Socket ]({{site.baseurl}}/assignments/07-shared-pomodoro/step3){: .btn .btn-purple }